-The United Arab Emirates' new crude oil pipeline project, designed to bypass the Strait of Hormuz, is 50% complete and on track for its 2027 operational start.
-The Crown Prince Sheikh Khaled bin Mohamed bin Zayed directed state-owned ADNOC to accelerate construction to double export capacity via the port of Fujairah by the target date.
+The United Arab Emirates' new crude oil pipeline project, designed to bypass the Strait of Hormuz, is now 50% complete and on track for its operational start in 2027.
+According to Reuters, ADNOC CEO Sultan Al Jaber directed state-owned ADNOC to accelerate construction to double export capacity via the port of Fujairah by the target date.

 Key Takeaways

-The UAE's new crude oil pipeline bypassing the Strait of Hormuz is 50% complete ahead of its 2027 start date.
-Meanwhile, Iran plans to charge tech companies for using undersea internet cables in the strait and has formed a new authority to manage transit through the critical waterway.
+The UAE's new crude oil pipeline bypassing the Strait of Hormuz is 50% complete and on track for its 2027 operational start.
+Meanwhile, Iran is asserting control over the strait by proposing fees for tech companies using undersea internet cables and forming a new authority to manage transit.
+Global oil flows may take at least four months to recover after the conflict ends.

-- UAE's new pipeline project is 50% complete and expected to double export capacity by 2027
+- UAE's new pipeline bypassing Hormuz is 50% complete

-- Iran proposes charging fees to US tech companies for using undersea internet cables in the Strait of Hormuz
+- Iran proposes fees for tech companies using undersea internet cables in the Strait of Hormuz

-- Iranian authorities form a new body, Persian Gulf Strait Authority (PGSA), to manage transit through the strait
+- Iranian government forms Persian Gulf Strait Authority (PGSA) to manage transit

-According to Reuters, global oil flows may take at least four months to recover to 80% of pre-conflict levels after the Iran war ends.
+Global oil flows may take at least four months to recover to 80% of pre-conflict levels after the Iran war ends.
 The Strait of Hormuz has been largely closed to all ships except Iranian vessels since U.S.-Israeli strikes on February 28, causing energy prices and inflation to surge.
+The Guardian reports that Fatih Birol, IEA Executive Director, warned that oil markets will enter the 'red zone' by July and August due to dwindling stocks before the summer travel season.

 Meanwhile, Iran is asserting control over the critical waterway by proposing fees for tech companies using undersea internet cables in the Strait of Hormuz.
 As reported by Reuters, Iranian state-linked media channels Tasnim and Fars suggested charging US tech giants like Meta, Google, Amazon, and Microsoft license fees for cable usage.
 This move could disrupt global internet communications, as a significant portion of the world's internet traffic is transmitted via undersea cables that pass through the strait.